Alternative titles for this job

 Project managers usually earn

-Pay for project managers depends on the industry they work in.
+Pay for project managers varies depending on the industry, size and type of project, and the region they work in.

 What you will do

 Project managers may do some or all of the following:

 - estimate project costs and manage the budget

 - manage communication and relationships with clients, stakeholders and suppliers

 - oversee the procurement, supply and allocation of project resources

 - manage the project team and hire staff to work on projects.